smatoos/docs.denations.com/docs/guide/ecosystem/Business.md

 A platform for running real businesses such as reward marketing, data sales, and forecasting market based on metaverse customers and data.

+## City Advertisement

+In DeNations map, business can display their advertisement on the city.

 ## Art Chain

 DeNations Art Chain includes major virtues of blockchain, such as decentralization, infinite connection, and scalability.